Fyyre/directntapi/README.md

 # DirectNtApi
-# simple method to make ntapi function call without importing or walking export table.
-Work under Windows 7, 8 and 10.
+A Simple method to make ntapi function calls *without* importing or walking the export table.\
+Works under Windows 7, 8 and 10.

-# This method is OLD!
-Not recommend use!!
+# This method is OLD
+And is therefore **not recommended** to be used!
+(It serves as a **POC**(**P**roof **O**f **C**oncept))

-DirectNtApi is project I create in 2011.
-I look for method to call ntdll api without importing or typedef.
-Primary motivation was simply "because it interest me", not to mention hooking ntdll.dll is not creative, no interesting.
+DirectNtApi is a project I created in 2011.
+I was looking for a method to call the ntdll api but without importing or typedef.
+My primary motivation was simply "because it interested me" - not to mention hooking ntdll.dll is not creative, and not as interesting.

 See usage.txt for details.

-My someone find a value in this nine year old code =>
+May someone find a value in this nine year old code =>

 Be well,